Nov 4-13, 2022

-This year, we will present three different programs, Montana Short Cuts, our night of ten-minute plays, plus Charlotte, a full-length play by Rebecca Ryland, and Indy One-acts, a suite of short pieces.
-See the schedule for more info.
+This year, we will present three different programs, Montana Short Cuts, our night of ten-minute plays, plus Charlotte, a full-length play by Rebecca Ryland, and Indy 1, 2, 3, a suite of short pieces.
+See below for more info and check the schedule for time and date of each performance.

 Montana Short Cuts

 Ten-minute plays on the theme "Altered State"

 Sweet Dreams - Ross Peter Nelson

 (Tango with Torment - Lily Hoelscher